• Skip to primary navigation

 Notes

-Your applesauce will only be as sweet as the apples you are using.
-Cortland, Gala, Jonagold, Fui, Golden Delicious are all good options.
+• The applesauce will only be as sweet as the apples you are using.
+Cortland, Gala, Jonagold, Fui, and Golden Delicious apples are all good options.

-If you want pink applesauce, use red apples.
+• If you want pink applesauce, use red apples.
+I almost always use Cortland apples to make applesauce.

-If your blender is not made to blend hot foods, allow the apple and water mixture to cool first, before blending.
+• If your blender is not made to blend hot foods, allow the softened apple and water mixture to cool first, before blending.

-Be very careful when transferring the hot apples and water mixture.
-I use a two-cup measuring cup to do this.
+• Be very careful when transferring the hot apples and water mixture.
+I use a glass two or four-cup measuring cup to do this.

-You can try using an emersion blender, but the consistency won't be quite as smooth.
+• For best results, use a high-speed blender that is made to blend hot food.
+You can try using an emersion blender, but the consistency won't be as smooth as when using a high-speed blender.

-Adjust the amount of water to achieve your desired level of thickness.
-My family prefers applesauce thinner than a few other families that we know who make their own applesauce.
+• Adjust the amount of water to achieve your desired level of thickness.

 Nutrition